 Students take a certain number of required international arbitration core concept and skills courses during the fall and spring semesters.
-Required course include introductory courses on Basic Concepts in International Arbitration and the New York Convention, an advanced writing seminar, where students research and develop cutting-edge international arbitration topics, as well a two-semester, simulation of mock arbitration proceedings, covering all practical aspects of an arbitration form the arising of the dispute to the hearing, where students obtain hands-on lawyering skills.
+Required courses include introductory courses on Basic Concepts in International Arbitration and the New York Convention, as well a two-semester, simulation of mock arbitration proceedings, covering all practical aspects of an arbitration form the arising of the dispute to the hearing, where students obtain hands-on lawyering skills.

 Basic Concepts in International Arbitration, Professor Jan Paulsson (1 credit)

 II.
 Elective International Arbitration Courses

 Students also may choose from several elective international arbitration courses during the fall and spring semesters, including hands-on practical training courses, academic writing seminars where students research and develop cutting-edge international arbitrtion topics, courses on specific sectors of international arbitration, such as investment or sports arbitration, as well as courses on international arbitration in specific geographical regions, such as the United States, Latin America and Europe.

 Drafting Complex Arbitration Clauses, Professor Sandra Friedrich (1 credit, Skills)

 Federal Arbitration Act, Professor Luis O'Naghten (2 credits, Writing)

 International Commercial Arbitration Seminar: A United States Perspective, Professor John H. Rooney, Jr. (2 credits, Writing)

-International Sports: Basic Concepts of the Legal Framework, Professor Jan Paulsson (1 credit)
+International Sports Arbitration, Professor Jan Paulsson (1 credit)

 Treaty Interpretation and the Vienna Convention on the Law of Treaties, Professor Marike Paulsson (1 credit)